German Cultural Events

 In German-speaking countries, two distinct varieties of Carnivals are held.
 The Rhenish Carnival is held in the west of Germany, mainly in the states of North Rhine-Westphalia and Rhineland Palatinate, and is famous for celebrations such as parades and costume balls.
 Cologne Carnival is the largest and most famous.
 On Carnival Thursday (called "Old Women Day" or "The Women's Day"), in commemoration of an 1824 revolt by washer-women, women storm city halls, cut men's ties, and are allowed to kiss any man who passes their way.

-Every year, Rilke Schule has had a float in the Fur Rondy Parade.
+Every year, Rilke Schule has a float in the Fur Rondy Parade.

 Poetry Declamation Contest